netgroup/srv6-vpns/ipv4-dt4emu-single-subnet/README.md

-# IPv4 VPN using DT4 emulation using DX4 - single subnet for all remote hosts
+# IPv4 VPN using emulated DT4 through DX4 - single subnet for all remote hosts

 Example scenario 3